digital-fabric/libev_scheduler/README.md

 pausing and resuming the main fiber, it does not seem as if the current design is really conductive to that.

-## The idea of multiple fiber scheduler implementations
+## On having multiple alternative fiber scheduler implementations

 It is unclear to me that there is really a need for multiple fiber scheduler implementations.
 First of all, the term "fiber scheduler" is a bit of a